...

 func AfterFunc(ctx Context, f func()) (stop func() bool)

-AfterFunc arranges to call f in its own goroutine after ctx is done (cancelled or timed out).
+AfterFunc arranges to call f in its own goroutine after ctx is done (canceled or timed out).
 If ctx is already done, AfterFunc calls f immediately in its own goroutine.

 Multiple calls to AfterFunc on a context operate independently; one does not replace another.